latapersson/fireside-summariser/README.md

 # Fireside Summariser

-Turns a 50-minute founder fireside into two shareable audio segments — one for an AI-strategy audience, one for an operator audience.
+Turns a 50-minute founder fireside into two shareable audio segments: one for an AI audience, one for an operator audience.

 Built for R[3]sidency, an AI, crypto and robotics accelerator that runs an intimate fireside series with founders.
 Each one is recorded, but almost none of them get distributed beyond the room they were held in.